cafra/mem/sspku.md

 副总裁知道后，主动作为我的推荐人，并希望我在公司拓展海外市场的过程中，有更出色的表现。

-Dear teachers, I am Chen Zhen, from Nanyang, Henan Province, graduated from Zhengzhou Institute of Light Industry in 15 years, majoring in network engineering.
+Dear teachers, my name is Chenzhen.
+I am from Nanyang, Henan Province and graduated from Zhengzhou University of Light Industry in 2015, majoring in network engineering.

-After graduating, he has been engaged in server-side research and development.
-He is currently working for Cheetah Mobile, Wangmi Yougan Technology Co., Ltd., as technical director and system architect.
+After graduation, I have been working on back-end research and development.
+Now I am working as technical director and system architect in Uangme You Qian Technology Co., Ltd, which is belong to Cheetah Mobile.
-During the tenure, lead the team:
+During the tenure, my main work as followed:
-    42 days to achieve product launch, quickly occupying overseas markets;
+    1. achieved product launch in 42 days and quickly occupied overseas markets;
-    Two months to obtain the Indonesian Monetary Authority license, to achieve business compliance, saving more than half a year than the same industry.
+    2. to achieve business compliance, we obtained the Indonesian Monetary Authority license in two months, saving more than half a year than the same industry.
-    Quickly adjust product solutions to achieve business profitability;
+    3. Quickly adjusted product solutions to achieve business profitability;
-After the recommendation of the leadership, he participated in the Cheetah Manager Training Camp and became the technical supervisor, responsible for project management, talent recruitment, and employee performance appraisal.
+Later, due to the leadership recommendation, I participated in the Cheetah Manager Training Camp and became the technical supervisor, responsible for project management, talent recruitment, and employee performance appraisal.
-Although I have achieved certain results in my studies and work, I am also aware of the lack of management theory, so I signed up for the Master of Engineering Management program at Peking University Software and Microelectronics.
+Although I have achieved certain results in my studies and work, I am also aware of the lack of management theory, so I signed up for the Master of Engineering Management program at School of Software & Microelectronics of Peking University.
-After knowing the vice president, I took the initiative as my recommender and hoped that I would have a better performance in the process of expanding the overseas market.
+After the vice president knew it, he took the initiative as my recommender and hoped that I would have a better performance in the process of expanding the overseas market.